 Courage and resourcefulness

 Based in Paris, Kary Bheemaiah is chief technology and innovation officer for Capgemini Invent, but his route to Capgemini has been circuitous.
 He graduated with a degree in marine engineering, and worked briefly for a shipping company.
 Then, in 2006, he joined the French Foreign Legion, undertaking multiple interventions in Africa and Afghanistan, where he was a combat team lead.
-After leaving the armed forces, he completed a Master’s degree in International Business, and became a director of research at a tech start-up specialising in Natural Language Processing (Artificial Intelligence).
+After leaving the armed forces, he completed a Master’s degree in International Business, and became a director of research at a tech start-up specializing in Natural Language Processing (Artificial Intelligence).
 In 2019, he joined Capgemini-owned consultancy Fahrenheit 212, and he is also the author of The Blockchain Alternative: Macroeconomic Policy and Economic Theory Rethinking, and a TEDx speaker.